cloud-gov/cg-site/content/docs/services/cdn-route.md

 *Use these instructions for cloud.gov tenant applications.
 If you're creating a custom domain for something else (such as a public S3 bucket), see [external services and applications](#external-services-and-applications).*

+Note: CDN service instances cannot be updated or deleted until they have been successfully configured.
+Until this issue is resolved, please double-check all commands related to provisioning and updating instances.

 First, create a private domain in your organization (replace `my-org` with your org name, and replace `my.example.gov` with your domain):

 ```bash